SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 This effect has multiple layers, and is the first time we are going to see more advanced blending techniques.
 We will not be able to fully replicate the effect since we don't have access to the camera's location to do parallax, but we can approximate the effect.

 Now, to briefly explain how paimon's cape effect works.
-It has 5 layers: the background color (a gradient from dark to light blue), a cloud effect, a series of constellations, stars (two sets that move indepdenently) and a color palette that is applied over the clouds and stars.
+It has 5 layers: the background color (a gradient from dark to light blue), a cloud effect, a series of constellations, stars (two sets that move independently) and a color palette that is applied over the clouds and stars.

 <p align="center">
 <img width="1000" alt="AdvancedExample6_1" src="https://github.com/user-attachments/assets/0e884bc4-704c-4546-a3f5-f24f719f0967" />